 Porter, who was said to be mentally impaired, underwent four days of interrogation before confessing to the murder.
 It was reported that “The fact that the clothes he had shipped to Lawrence, Kansas and which had been brought back to Denver showed bloodstains, seemed to unnerve him and he broke down.”
 It was also reported by newspapers that, on the day of his confession, he had been subjected to the “sweat box” twice (I’m not sure what that was) and was threatened with the lynching of his family.

 Once Porter, Jr., confessed, it appears his lynching was a foregone conclusion, with little interference by law enforcement officials (although credit must be given to the Denver police for preventing a mob in Denver from lynching him).
 I base this assertion on the following: 1) The Denver police department sent two of its men to Limon to verify some of Porter’s statements, wanting to be absolutely sure of his guilt before giving him up, because of the strong belief he would be lynched when he reached Limon.
-2) On the day before Porter would be lynched, authorities in Denver received a telegram from the Limon lynching party vowing to conduct an orderly lynching, “with no unnecessary mutilation of the negro.”
+2) On the day prior to Porter’s lynching, authorities in Denver received a telegram from the Limon lynching party vowing to conduct an orderly lynching, “with no unnecessary mutilation of the negro.”
 3) Telluride’s Daily Journal confidently predicted in its evening edition of November 16, 1900, the day that Porter would be murdered, that “Two hundred determined cowboys and ranchmen will lynch Preston Porter, the confessed murder (sic) of little Louise Frost at Limon this afternoon.”
 4) On that day, shortly after noon, Denver police transported Porter to Magnolia, a station on the Union Pacific line 9 miles outside of Denver, where they turned him over to Sheriff Freeman.
 5) Freeman and Porter boarded the train, which already held 16 members of the lynching party, as well as Mary Louise’s father, Robert Frost.
 They refused to let Freeman take Porter to the jail at Hugo.

 When the train arrived at Lake Station, 3 miles beyond Limon, Frost demanded that Porter be burned at the stake.
 The lynch party at first protested, but then consented to do as Frost desired.
 It was here that Porter was taken off the train.